 As far as deserving to be happy, I’m not so sure about that.
 God never promises us happiness in this life, but He is faithful in providing and caring for us when we turn to Him, and we can choose joy no matter our circumstances because of His love.
 And that’s what I did almost 10 years ago when my ex walked out and many from my former church turned away, or just showed indifference — I turned to God and sought His will for my life.
 He was the only constant that I could depend on at that time in my life, and always.

 So, do I really deserve to be happy?
 Let me tell you what I, and my boys, deserved — we deserved to live in a household free from abuse.
 That’s really all I deserve, and that is what I have today.
 And the only way I was able to make that happen was to divorce a man who chose to make our home a battlefield.
 My boys and I were always on alert, walking on eggshells and waiting for the next shoe to drop, so to speak.
 When it was good, it could be really good — but it never lasted.
 And I knew that, and my boys knew that.

 I don’t know that I deserve to be happy, but my boys certainly do.
 While many judged me for making a decision to leave an abusive marriage, because heaven forbid a Christian should divorce — I judge myself for staying as long as I did, because my boys didn’t have a choice.
 My sons had to learn to live with the abuse, learn to navigate that battlefield that was their everyday life.

-I’m glad you see now that perhaps my leaving that marriage was good, that yes, I am happy and living with a wonderful, loving man who is the total opposite of my first husband, but I don’t deserve happiness — I just deserve others’ to stop judging and condemning me.”
+I’m glad you see now that perhaps my leaving that marriage was good, that yes, I am happy and living with a wonderful, loving man who is the total opposite of my first husband, and yes, I do deserve happiness in my life — but I also deserve for others’ to stop judging and condemning me.